RicardoAccorsi/sentimentanalysis/README.md

 ---

 ## TL;DR
-- **Caution, confidence, and concern** are the most frequent sentiments
+- **Caution, confidence, and concern** are the most frequent sentiments.
-- Central Bank communication is predominantly **prudent and risk-aware**
+- Central Bank communication is predominantly **prudent and risk-aware**.
-- Sentiment varies across political and economic cycles
+- Sentiment varies across political and economic cycles.
-- Some patterns suggest that **institutional tone may anticipate economic movements**, although not in a strictly linear way
+- Some patterns suggest that **institutional tone may anticipate economic movements**, although not in a strictly linear way.